 Not adopting a multi-cloud approach

-Those familiar with UKCloud may have heard us mention the phrase “one-size-doesn’t-fit-all” maybe once or twice.
+Those familiar with UKCloud may have heard us mention the phrase “one-size-doesn’t-fit-all” on the odd occasion.
 We’re big believers that each cloud has a unique set of characteristics that make it great for some workloads but potentially disastrous for others.

 The best cloud migration plans utilise a mixture of cloud computing technologies that ensure the right platform is used for every workload.

 Unsure which cloud solution is right for you?
 Check out our online questionnaire.

 Although the phrase “lift and shift” was designed to make it sound like moving legacy apps to the cloud will be a breeze, the chances are it won’t be.

 Legacy apps aren’t configured or architecture to work in the cloud – they’re probably tied to a server that’s had been customised within an inch of its life – rather than standardising server requirements upfront.